steven-isbell/copywrite-updater/README.md

 # copywrite-updater

 [WIP]
-Update README copywrite year for all repositories in an organization.
+Update the README copywrite year for all repositories in an organization.